brown-ccv/ccv-website-hugo/content/english/documentation/oscar-user-manual/account-limits/account-types.md

 ## Condo

 PIs who purchase hardware (compute nodes) for the CCV machine get a condo account.
-Condo account users have next-to-run prioriy on the equivalent number of cores to their purchase.
+Condo account users have next-to-run prioriy on the number of cores equivalent to the hardware they purchased.

 ## Class

 Class accounts are provided free of charge for faculty who are teaching using Oscar.
-To set up accounts for your class, email `support@ccv.brown.edu`.
+To set up accounts for your class, email 'support@ccv.brown.edu`.